JoshDoody/joshdoody.github.io/book.md

 If you have a job interview coming up, start with [How to ace your next interview]({{ site.baseurl }}/interview-preparation/).
 If you already have a job offer, start with [How to negotiate your new salary]({{ site.baseurl }}/why-negotiate-starting-salary/).

-If you're happy where you are but want more from your current job, start with [How to get your next raise]({{ site.baseurl }}/how-to-ask-for-a-raise-at-work/).
+If you're happy where you are but want more from your current job, start with [How to get your next promotion]({{ site.baseurl }}/how-to-get-promoted-at-work/).

 <html>
 {% include book_contents_linked.html %}